psuedoelastic/crypt_perm/README.md

 crypt_perm
 ==========

-C++ library that represents permutation-encryption method
+C++ library that represents new encryption method.
+It uses permutations to encrypt or decrypt some data